Drakesinger/EPub-Reader/README.md

 - [ ] Highlights
    - Same problem as with bookmarks.
 - [ ] Notes
-   - Same problem as with bookmarks
+   - Same problem as with bookmarks.
 - [x] Night Mode
    - See [Known Issues] section